Acceptable Income Sources in Lending Assessment

 Income may be adjusted or restricted depending on policy settings.

-Passive, Trust, or Portfolio Income
+Passive, Trust, Or Portfolio Income

 Assessment focuses on: